guokai8/Cd8_T_cell/README.md

 ```
 Then load data into R 4.0.2 and do the analysis by following below steps
 #### Step1 (Fig.2, Fig.S2, Fig.S3, Data S1-S9)
-run the Tcell_clustering.R for clustering, cell annotation, Differential expressed analysis and GSEA.
+run the Tcell_clustering.R for clustering, Cell annotation, Differential expressed analysis and GSEA.

 #### Step2 (Fig.4, Fig.S3)
 run the tcell_cell.r for the cell cell communication analysis